jozzzzep/KeyBinder/README.md

   - **InputCheckingBeginSingle (Action**<**KeyCode**> **methodToActive)**
   Enter a method with one parameter of type KeyCode as a parameter.
-  Checks for the next pressed key, then calls the method you entered, inputing the pressed key, and stops checking.
+  Checks for the next pressed key, then calls the method you entered, inputting the pressed key, and stops checking.

   - **InputCheckingBeginContinuous (Action**<**KeyCode**> **methodToActive)**
   Enter a method with one parameter of type KeyCode as a parameter.